Cane Corso Diseases: Typical Diseases – An Overview

 Dilated cardiomyopathy (DCM)

-Dilated cardiomyopathy is a serious heart muscle disorder in which the heart becomes enlarged and weakened.
-This results in a reduced ability of the heart to pump blood efficiently throughout the body.
+Dilated cardiomyopathy is a serious disease of the heart muscle in which the heart becomes enlarged and weakened.
+This leads to a reduced ability of the heart to pump blood efficiently throughout the body.

 Symptoms: